Oh Hi! I’m Moriah.

-I’m Moriah — a photographer, recipe developer, and dog mom with Celiac.
+I’m a food and restaurant photographer, recipe developer, and dog mom with Celiac.
 I’m both a dog person and an elephant person, but I guess owning pet elephants doesn’t fly in America, so I’m sticking with this for now.

 Making things keeps me optimistic, and thus keeps me sane.